-PER.08.02 A written directive requires that grievances be in writing and includes:
+PER.08.02 IF applicable; a written directive requires that grievances be in writing and includes:

 - a.
 A statement of the alleged wrongful act; - b.
 A statement of the alleged harm; and - c.
 Specifying the remedy, adjustment, or other corrective action sought.